nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

 The purpose for which we are processing your data is to carry out the workshops and analysis explained in the workshop information sheet, and to learn how best to improve the Zeitgeist product.
 We use Zeitgeist to help us to carry out this work.

+We may also use the data for wider research purposes and we will have appropriate safeguards in place to respect your rights and freedoms when we do this.
+For example we will will only retain your data for research purposes in either an anonymised form (i.e. so all identifying information is removed) or in a psuedo-anonymised form (i.e. the data is collected in a manner that means we know that the data belongs to a specific individual but we cannot identify that the individual is you).

 Data protection law requires us to have a specific legal basis for processing your personal data.

-Our lawful basis for using your data will be our legitimate business interest in running the workshop and carrying out analysis described in the workshop information sheet.
+Our lawful basis for using your data will be our legitimate business interest in running the workshop and carrying out analysis described in the workshop information sheet and the wider research.
 This project advances our organisation’s aims including undertaking innovative research, evaluation and information activities that will deliver social impact.

 In addition: